AksHaYGuPTa28/AksHaYGuPTa28/README.md

 ## I'm a a budding web developer!!

 - 🌱 I’m currently learning everything
-- ✍️ I’m looking to land a good job
+- 🥅 Want to contribute more to open source community this year.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 👨‍💻 2021 Goals: Land a good job
 - ⚡ Fun fact: I love to play cricket and listen music

 ### Connect with me: